remla25-team5/operation/docs/grade_helper.md

 ## Assignment 4

-Just run the README for assignment 4 in our operations repo and all requirements should be easily verifiable
+Just run the README for assignment 4 in our operations repo and all requirements should be easily verifiable.

 ## Assignment 5